twskj/ChromeExt-JSON-In-Place/README.md

 # Jipy (JSON In-Place)

-A Chrome Extension that allows you to format JSON on any page.
-Unlike other formatters, Jipy does not rely on the whole page being return as JSON.
-Jipy works by letting you choose the portion that you want to format.
-This enables you to format any embeded JSON.
+A Chrome Extension that allows you to format JSON in browser.
+Unlike other formatters, Jipy does not rely on the whole page being returned as JSON.
+Jipy works by let you choose the portion of text that you want to format.
+This allows you to format any embeded JSON.

 # Usage
 1. Highlight the portion you want to format (whole or partial)